For Admissions, Call: 080 - 46809096 | Email: email@example.com

 5) Verify Information: It has come to our notice that some parents are part of online communities over platforms such as Whatsapp, Google, and Facebook wherein many sensitive issues about children and teachers are openly discussed.
 We strongly discourage such communities wherein the intention of Ekya’s collaborative and open culture is negated.
 Sometimes, one or two members of these groups spread panic based on false information disrupting our students.
 We request our parents to verify with us immediately, in case of such information.

 6) Fees: The schedule for the school fee payment will need to be adhered to.
 Late fees could invite a penalty, including discontinuation in severe cases.

 7) Tuition: As a policy, we discourage external tuition for all our students.
 In some rare cases, the teachers might specifically recommend it for the student based on requirement or performance.

-8) Children and Technology: Digital technologies have become integral to the lives of children, both within school and outside school.
+8) Children and Technology: Digital technologies have become integral to the lives of children, both within the school and outside school.
 We at Ekya believe that these technologies, provided and monitored in the right manner, can stimulate discussion, promote creativity and stimulate awareness of context to promote effective learning.
-At Ekya, we provide students with a school email ID that is used as a means for constant academic communication through use of certain safe web-based tools for sharing documents, forms, assignments etc. Further, as part routine academic research, students will also be expected to access few resources (articles, videos, images, and blogs) on the web, both at school and back at home.
+At Ekya, we provide students with a school email ID that is used as a means for constant academic communication through the use of certain safe web-based tools for sharing documents, forms, assignments, etc. Further, as part of routine academic research, students will also be expected to access few resources (articles, videos, images, and blogs) on the web, both at school and back at home.